am2786/Blog-Posts/README.md

 # Blog-Posts
-This repository holds every blog post from my [Daily Data Blog](https://dailydatablog.wordpress.com/).
+This repository contains the jupyter notebook for every blog post from my [Daily Data Blog](https://dailydatablog.wordpress.com/).